aschnurp/Probensammlung/README.md

 NEXT_PUBLIC_DELETE_PASSCODE=1111
 ```
 ## Get started - Database
-Create a new MySql or MariaBD database within your the local environment.
+Create a new MySql or MariaDB database within your the local environment.
 Match the credentials with the .env file.

 ## Get started - Run the Application
 ```bash